Prozorro: Background

 Following the collapse of the Soviet Union and Ukraine’s independence in 1991, Ukraine’s political system was extremely corrupt.
 After its independence, Ukraine suffered an economic slow down which, partnered with excessive crime and corruption, caused further dissatisfaction among its citizens.
 In 1996, a new currency, the hryvnia, was introduced and the Ukrainian economy steadied, later in this year president, Leonid Kuchma, was criticized for creating a concentration of power in his office and many other criticisms which included being corrupt and discouraging free speech.
 In 2004 Ukraine had an election following the end of president Kuchma’s second term as president.
 There were two main presidential candidates - Viktor Yushchenko and Viktor Yanukovych.
 The win of Viktor Yanukovych, however, was followed by a public outcry and the launch of a peaceful protest known as the Orange Revolution which challenged the results.
 The election was claimed to have been corrupt, using tactics such as voter intimidation resulting in electoral fraud.
 International and domestic election monitors reported a rigged election and a re-vote was called.
 The re-vote confirmed that Yanukovych was not the elected president and Viktor Yushchenko became a president.
-Volodymyr Oleksandrovych Zelenskyy, later elected to be the President of Ukraine, was notoriously opposed to the Prozorro system.

 In 2010, President Yanukovych won the presidency.
 He was the president for three years before he was exiled from his post as president and Petro Poroshenko was elected president in 2014.

 During the 2013 EuroMaidan revolution activists organized by Olexandr Starodubtsev called for more transparency within the government and its surrounding platforms.
 This gave rise to many changes being made since then in an attempt to make Ukraine less corrupt and more transparent.
 This gave rise to Prozorro, the e-procurement system initiated by anti-corruption activists in May 2014.
 Their idea was to create a place where public agencies could exchange and sell, while the public was able to have access to this information and see who and what deals were being made.